-For some people, it energizes them so try this tea on a night when you can risk going to bed late just in case your one of those people.
+For some people, it energizes them, so try this tea on a night when you can risk going to bed late just in case you are one of those people.

 This tea is completely organic.
 The ingredients are Avena (oat grass), rose petals, chamomile flower, hawthorn berry, lemon peel, skullcap leaf, catnip leaf, and lavender flower.

 I also try to switch it up every few nights with a different tea.
-I feel like my body starts to build a tolerance over time and the tea is not as effective.
+It feels like my body starts to build a tolerance over time, and the tea is not as effective.

 Please comment below with your favorite sleep teas!